-GREEN ZONE
+GREEN ZONE The first section i

 The first section is the green zone.
 The green zone means your child is having no symptoms.
 If your child needs a controller medication for swelling it would be located in the green section.
 This medication must be taken every day consistently to work.
 It is very slow acting.